xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 The rest of the document goes into detail about the PM data available and how to monitor them.
 These however are the key values which should be monitored.

 - Optical Receive Power (RX Power)
-- Optical Transmit Power (TX Power)
+- Q-Factor
 - Q-Margin
-- OSNR

-RX power, Q-Margin, and OSNR will be have some absolute value once the circuit is operational.
+RX power, Q-Factor, and Q-Margin will be have some absolute value once the circuit is operational.
 Each of these values have known minimums based on the DCO specifications, but will be different for every operational circuit.
 It's important to monitor the values for changes.